TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Windows.md

 ### Folder Structure (two-disk setup)

-This is a bit more work, but the next best option you can do if you don't want to use the #alternative-recommendation with [StableBit DrivePool](https://stablebit.com/){:target="\_blank" rel="noopener noreferrer"}.
+This is a bit more work, but the next best option you can do if you don't want to use the #alternative-recommendation with [StableBit DrivePool](https://stablebit.com/).

 For this example, we will assume you have one disk added as drive `D:\`, and a second disk as `E:\`.